PLC Ladder Programming Training Course

 By the end of this training, participants will be able to:

-- Comprehend the fundamental concepts of robotic technologies
+- Understand the key concepts used in robotic technologies

 - Understand and manage the interaction between software and hardware in a robotic system